 I know the answer from two perspectives; one because I have lived it, and the second from this Biblical passage.
 The Torah is teaching us the word Distance.
 Abraham saw the place from a distance, on the third day.

 It was not the first day, it was not the second day, but only on the third day could he see the place "from a distance", from afar.
-Imagine all those who dug for oil and gave up just before hitting black goal, Texas tea.
+Imagine all those who dug for oil and gave up just before hitting black gold, Texas tea.
 Imagine all those who opened a business but gave up before achieving their success.
 The lesson is we need to stick to our goals and see things from afar.
 We did not see it on the first day, but we continued.
 We did not see it on the second day, but we continued.
-On the third day we still did not see it but, at this point we could see it from afar, at a distance. attach a link to my book at the end of this blog.
+On the third day we still did not see it but, at this point we could see it from afar, at a distance.
 Can you see your goal from a distance?
 Can you work towards a goal that does not offer immediate gratification.
 Can you imagine how great it would be to speak Spanish fluently to the locals in Mexico?
 Can you imagine your pride at achieving a legitimate black belt?
 Are you capable of seeing things from a distance?
 That is what will determine if you are among those who achieve their goals in life or if you will be among those who are always bitter, "a day late and dollar short", "would have, could have, should have", nearly finished my college degree, almost earned my black belt, nearly opened that dream store; the masses of humanity that sit on their rocking chairs and speak of their bad luck in life.
-As one of our members recently posted; are you a product of your circumstances or of your life decisions?
+Are you a product of your circumstances or of your life decisions?
 And Abraham saw "The Place", his destination, from afar.
 Can you see yours?

 Start Your REAL Training TODAY

 Or is someone coming to save you?